 The use of IoT (Internet of Things) devices will become ubiquitous in homes over the next 5-10 years, as the price of sensors is decreasing and new applications are developed.
-Home will become a critical information provider and a command center, managed by IoT system.
-Following are the top trends where IoT innovation is occurring most dramatically:
+Home will become a critical information provider and a command center, managed by IoT systems.

 Preventative and Predictive Maintenance.

 Soon enough, homes will notify owners of imminent plumbing leaks, appliance failures and electrical issues to prevent urgent and costly repairs.
 IoT systems will be able to contact contractors directly in case of emergencies.
 In other words, your plumber will be contacting you instead of the other way around.

 Some home insurance companies have already incorporated smart sensors to reduce risks and to provide lower rates to customers who are willing to install preventative systems.
 IoT home systems, supported by insurance companies, general contractors, home maintenance and security firms, will soon become more involved in managing home maintenance and in ensuring homeowner safety.

 Predicting what will happen in 2019 is very..